 All too frequently, employees become victims of violent acts that result in substantial physical or emotional harm.
 For injured or threatened employees, workplace violence can lead to medical treatment, missed work, lost wages, and decreased productivity.

 For many occupations, workplace violence represents a serious occupational risk.
 Violence at work can take many forms: harassment, intimidation, threats, theft, stalking, assault, arson, sabotage, bombing, hostage-taking, kidnapping, extortion, suicide, and homicide.
 For each murder, there are countless other incidents of workplace violence in which victims are threatened or injured.

-Here are some recent statistics for workplace violence:
+Here are some recent Bureau of Labor Statistics (BLS) for workplace violence: